United Kingdom insolvency law: History

 Since the South Sea Company and stock market disaster in 1720, limited liability corporations had been formally prohibited by law.
 This meant people who traded for a living ran severe risks to their life and health if their business turned bad, and they could not repay their debts.
 However, with the Industrial Revolution the view that companies were inefficient and dangerous, was changing.
 Corporations became more and more common as ventures for building canals, water companies, and railways.
 The incorporators needed, however, to petition Parliament for a Local Act.
 In practice, the privilege of an investor to limit their liability upon insolvency was not accessible to the general business public.
 Moreover, the astonishing depravity of conditions in debtors' prison made insolvency law reform one of the most intensively debated issues on the 19th century legislative agenda.
 Nearly 100 bills were introduced to Parliament between 1831 and 1914.

 The long reform process began with the Insolvent Debtors (England) Act 1813.
 This established a specialist Court for the Relief of Insolvent Debtors.
 If their assets did not exceed £20, they might secure release from prison.

 For people who traded for a living, the Bankruptcy Act 1825 (6 Geo.
 4. c.
 16) allowed the indebted to bring proceedings to have their debts discharged, without permission from the creditors.

 The Gaols Act 1823 saw priests sent in, and put the debtors' prison jailors on the state's payroll, so they did not claim fees from inmates.

 Under the Prisons Act 1835 five inspectors of prisons were employed.

-The Insolvent Debtors Act 1842 allowed non-traders to begin bankruptcy proceedings for relief from debts.
+The Insolvent Debtors Act 1842 (5 & 6 Vict. c.
+116) allowed non-traders to begin bankruptcy proceedings for relief from debts.
 Any person who was not a trader, or was a trader but owed less than £300, could obtain a protection order from the Court of Bankruptcy or a district court of bankruptcy halting all proceedings against him on condition that he vested all his property in an official assignee.

 However, conditions remained an object of social disapprobation.
 The novelist Charles Dickens, whose own father had been imprisoned at Marshalsea while he was a child, pilloried the complexity and injustice through his books, especially David Copperfield (1850), Hard Times (1854) and Little Dorrit (1857).
 Around this very time reform began.